pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable controls whether to enable concurrency for the `Apply` operator.
 The number of concurrencies is controlled by the `tidb_executor_concurrency` variable.
 The `Apply` operator processes correlated subqueries and has no concurrency by default, so the execution speed is slow.
 Setting this variable value to `1` can increase concurrency and speed up execution.
 Currently, concurrency for `Apply` is disabled by default.

+### tidb_enable_pseudo_for_outdated_stats <span class="version-mark">New in v5.3.0</span>

+- Scope: SESSION | GLOBAL
+- Default value: `ON`
+- This variable controls the behavior of the optimizer on using statistics of a table when the statistics are outdated.
+- The optimizer determines whether the statistics of a table is outdated in this way: since the last time `ANALYZE` is executed on a table to get the statistics, if 80% of the table rows are modified (the modified row count divided by the total row count), the optimizer determines that the statistics of this table is outdated.
+You can change this ratio using the [`pseudo-estimate-ratio`](/tidb-configuration-file.md#pseudo-estimate-ratio) configuration.
+- By default (with the variable value `ON`), when the statistics of a table is outdated, the optimizer determines that the statistics of the table is no longer reliable except for the total row count.
+Then, the optimizer uses the pseudo statistics.
+If you set the variable value to `OFF`, even if the statistics of a table are outdated, the optimizer still keeps using the statistics.
+- If the data on a table is frequently modified without executing `ANALYZE` on this table in time, to keep the execution plan stable, you can set the variable value to `OFF`.

 ### tidb_enable_rate_limit_action

 - Scope: SESSION | GLOBAL